raycg/Open-Research-Playbook/10-knowledge-transfer.md

 ### Acceptance

 Knowledge transfer is complete only when:
-- Documentation is complete.
+- [ ] Documentation is complete.
-- Verification has passed.
+- [ ] Verification has passed.
-- Critical issues have been resolved.
+- [ ] Critical issues have been resolved or reported to the advisor.
+- [ ] Knowledge continuity established.
-- The advisor accepts the transfer only if **knowledge continuity is proved**.
+- [ ] The advisor accepts the transfer.

 At this point, responsibility for the research is transferred to the incoming researcher.

 ---

+### Shared Responsibility

+All participants share one common goal:

+**Enable the next researcher.**

+Knowledge transfer succeeds only when every participant contributes to research continuity.

+---

-### Templates
+### Supporting Templates

 The following templates implement the workflow described in this document.
 - Appendix A — Research Assignment